AdobeDocs/campaign-classic.en/help/interaction/using/additional-data.md

 ## Additional data configuration {#additional-data-configuration}

 You must extend the **nms:interaction** schema linked to the environment and declare the list of additional fields that will be used during a call to the Interaction engine.
-When creating the eligibility rule or personalizing an offer, these fields will become accessible from the **Interaction** node (refer to [Using additional data](#using-additional-data)).
+When creating the eligibility rule or personalizing an offer, these fields will become accessible from the **Interaction** node (refer to [Use additional data](#using-additional-data)).

 For the inbound channel, you must add the call data fields into the **Interaction** node.